QuanNguyen712/Shopee-Data-Scraper-Python-Selenium/README.md

 It would be a nightmare scanning and scrolling across items and pages to manually check out the existing products.

-Here Python Selenium come to the recuse! which returns e precise/ detailed [output](https://github.com/QuanNguyen712/Shopee-Data-Scraper-Python-Selenium/raw/main/SampleOutput.xlsx) that faciliates further analysis.
+Here Python Selenium come to the recuse ! which returns the precise, detailed [output](https://github.com/QuanNguyen712/Shopee-Data-Scraper-Python-Selenium/raw/main/SampleOutput.xlsx) that faciliates further analysis.

 **Prerequisite:**